 Project Location: First Street West Frontage of Depot Park

 Project Description: First Street West is subject to flooding during even relatively minor storms.
-A significant source of flooding is the open drainage channel adjacent to Depot Park.
+A significant source of flooding is the small open drainage channel adjacent to Depot Park.
 Runoff from the watershed above the Mountain Cemetery is conveyed in a 54” diameter pipe culvert under the eastern edge of First Street West, next to Arnold Field.
-This pipe drains under the Depot Park driveway to the small drainage channel along the Depot Park frontage.
+This pipe drains under the Depot Park driveway to the drainage channel along the Depot Park frontage.
 Roots from four large eucalyptus trees severely restrict the capacity of this drainage channel.

 Project Budget: TBD